Are You the Victim of Pregnancy Discrimination?

 Starting a family is a big decision, and whether your pregnancy is planned or a happy accident, you have rights as an employee in the state of California.
 Workplace discrimination due to pregnancy can take many forms, and can come at any stage in a woman’s pregnancy.
 The Pregnancy Discrimination Act (PDA) prohibits the discrimination of women based on pregnancy, childbirth, or a related condition as a result of either of these experiences.
 Employers are not allowed to fire, demote or harass an employee due to pregnancy.
+If you feel you have faced this discrimination, our Los Angeles pregnancy discrimination lawyer can help.

 If an employer transfers a pregnant employee to a new position, they must demonstrate that the new position is better suited for the employee, and the transferring of positions must not result in a lower pay for the employee.
 This allows the employer to accommodate you throughout your pregnancy, but it also ensures that you are not wrongfully demoted.